Oklahoma Bankruptcy HelpI Have a Good Job, But Too Much Debt: Can I File Bankruptcy?

 Payments to secured creditors (e.g., mortgage lenders) may be extend beyond the plan end date.
 However, all arrearages must be paid during the plan.

-Free Consultation: Tulsa Chapter 13 Bankruptcy Attorney
+Initial Strategy Session: Tulsa Chapter 13 Bankruptcy Attorney

 Financial Freedom Bankruptcy Lawyers has extensive experience with Oklahoma bankruptcy law and Oklahoma bankruptcy exemptions.
 We are here for you.

-For a free, no-obligation consultation with a bankruptcy lawyer in Tulsa, call 918-786-9600 today.
+For a initial, no-obligation consultation with a bankruptcy lawyer in Tulsa, call 918-786-9600 today.

 You can also contact us via email using the link at the top of this page.